blynkkk/blynkkk.github.io/Widgets.md

 ```

 ### Send On Release
-Send on release option available for most controller widgets and allows you to decrease traffic on your hardware.
+**Send On Release** is available for most controller widgets and allows you to decrease data traffic on your hardware.
-For example, when you moving slider widget any movement of slider triggers a command that is forwarded to your
-hardware, during single slider move/swipe you can send dozens of commands.
-That is required for specific use cases,
+For example, when you move slider widget, commands are continuously streamed to the hardware, during a single slider move you can send dozens of commands.
+There are use-cases where it's needed, however creating such a load may cause hardware reset.
+We recommend enabling **Send On Release** feature for most of the cases, unless you really need instant feedback.
-however for some hardware such load could be pretty high and may cause hardware reset.
-If such behaviour is very unlikely
-for your use case we recommend you to enable **Send On Eelease** feature (enabled by default for all controllers).
+**Send On Release** is OFF by default.

 ##Controllers
 ### Button